Bridging the Political Divide — College Student Edition

 November 16, 2022

-In this webinar, you’ll learn how three of the eighty-seven professors who participated in the Unify Challenge Fall College Bowl integrated the interactive program into their classrooms and campus communities to help students learn, firsthand, about the power of different perspectives.
+In this recording, you’ll learn how three of the eighty-seven professors who participated in the Unify Challenge Fall College Bowl integrated the interactive program into their classrooms and campus communities to help students learn, firsthand, about the power of different perspectives.
 You’ll also hear from students and staff, as well as from Unify America, the nonpartisan nonprofit, harnessing engaging experiences that scale into civics education and community building.

 Lynn PasquerellaPresident, AAC&U